-Background Colm joined the team in 2010.
-He focuses on primary funds, direct MBA from Harvard Business School. investments and secondary transactions and over the last five years Oliver has overall responsibility for has been responsible for building up the development and execution of the US investment programme.
-He the Company's investment strategy. previously worked at Terra Firma in its He has extensive experience across finance and structuring team.
-Prior to the private equity market, as a direct, this, he worked at Deloitte where his clients included a number of private equity firms.
+Colm joined the team in 2010.
+He focuses on primary funds, direct investments and secondary transactions and over the last five years has been responsible for building up the US investment programme.
+He previously worked at Terra Firma in its finance and structuring team.
+Prior to this, he worked at Deloitte where his clients included a number of private equity firms.
 Colm is a graduate of Economics from the London School of Economics.
 He is both a Chartered Accountant and a CFA Charterholder.